osome-iu/hoaxy-backend/README.md

 ## Twitter Streaming API

 Hoaxy tracks shares of claims and fact checking articles from the Twitter stream.
 To do so, it uses the [filter](https://dev.twitter.com/streaming/reference/post/statuses/filter) method of the [Twitter Streaming API](https://dev.twitter.com/streaming/overview).
-You must create __TWO__ Twitter app authentication keys, and obtain their Access Token, Access Token Secret, Consumer Token and Consumer Secret information.
+You must create at least one Twitter app authentication keys, and obtain their Access Token, Access Token Secret, Consumer Token and Consumer Secret information.
 Follow [these instructions](https://stackoverflow.com/questions/1808855/getting-new-twitter-api-consumer-and-secret-keys) to create a new app key and to generate all tokens.
+If you want to have the Botometer feature, you need another Twitter app authentication keys.

 ## Mercury Web Parser API